GianGuaz256/UBA/README.md

   <img src="docs/images/uba.png" alt="UBA - Unified Bitcoin Address" width="100%"/>
 </div>

-A Rust library that enables the creation and retrieval of **Unified Bitcoin Addresses (UBA)** - single, concise strings that unify a user's Bitcoin addresses across **all Bitcoin layers**: Layer 1 (L1), Liquid sidechain, and Lightning Network using Nostr relays for decentralized storage.
+A Rust library that enables the creation and retrieval of **Unified Bitcoin Addresses (UBA)** - single, concise strings that unify a user's Bitcoin addresses across **all Bitcoin layers**: Layer 1 (L1), Liquid sidechain, Lightning Network, and Nostr public keys using Nostr relays for decentralized storage.

 ## 🎯 What is a UBA?